Poor person: United States

-Poor person outside of legal terminology
+Other uses

+Outside of the context of legal proceedings, persons may be formally or informally classified as "poor".
 The number of persons who can be classified as poor has decreased significantly since the late 1980s.
 Data collected over this time period show that there are over 700 million less extremely poor people in the world today than there were 30 years ago.
 However, the largest part of this drop has seemingly occurred in the two most populous countries, China and India.
 This is largely thanks to the rapid industrialization and urbanization that both nations have experienced over the last several decades.
 Meanwhile, in the case of other economically developing countries, extremely poor persons seem to be just as numerous and just as poor as they were in the 1980s.
 For example, the average daily income of an extremely poor person has in most developing nations increased from $0.74 in 1981 to only $0.78 in 2010.
 In India, on the other hand, it increased from $0.84 to $0.96, and in China from $0.67 to $0.95.